sourcegraph/handbook/content/strategy-goals/strategy/code-graph/search/core.md

 Search is the foundation of the overall product and the team is focused on making search universal, fast, and relevant.

-We have worked toward the goal of indexing open source code to make our search universal:
+We have recently worked toward the goal of indexing open source code to make our search universal:

 - The Sourcegraph Cloud global index has now 2.6M repositories representing all repositories with 5 stars or more from GitHub.com and GitLab.com.
 While working towards this goal, we have made changes that have yielded trickle-down benefits to all Sourcegraph deployments, for instance, we accomplished a [5x reduction](https://about.sourcegraph.com/blog/zoekt-memory-optimizations-for-sourcegraph-cloud/) in the memory usage of Zoekt, our trigram-based indexed search backend.
 - We have made progress towards expanding code host coverage to include repositories from non-GitHub.com and GitLab.com code hosts: you can now search more than [34k repositories](https://sourcegraph.com/search?q=context:global+r:%5Esrc%5C.fedoraproject%5C.org/+type:repo+count:all&patternType=literal) from src.fedoraproject.org on sourcegraph.com.